 Reasons to Adopt

 1. Vermont is in competition for businesses.
-Organizations that come to individual towns and employees to make them grow are vital.
+Organizations that come to individual towns and their employees to make them grow are vital.
 The Declaration of Inclusion positions our state to better compete, domestically and internationally.

 2. Most Vermont towns are losing population and those who remain are aging.
 Young people get their education and leave the state.
 New young families are not coming here.
 In the long run, that’s disastrous.

-5. Adopting a Declaration of Inclusion is an opportunity for towns, whether farming/forestry, tourist or business based, to stand with more than 130 Vermont towns that have seen the connection and endorsed the concept that diversity is healthy for any community.
+5. Adopting a Declaration of Inclusion is an opportunity for towns, whether farming/forestry, tourist or business based, to stand with more than 160 Vermont towns that have seen the connection and endorsed the concept that diversity is healthy for any community.

-7. Lastly, there is power when any entity, including Vermont towns, stand together.
+7. There is power when any entity, including Vermont towns, stand together.
 There is a reason why businesses, and even government and not for profit organizations, advertise and promote their strengths.
 As a truly unique state, Vermont has a truly unique and powerful opportunity to be seen as…. and reap the benefits of being…. a welcoming state.

 share on social media